 Omorovicza (Sold in mainland China since Nov.
 2015)

-The brands listed below are cruelty-free, but are owned by a parent company that tests on animals.
+Some of the brands above are cruelty-free, but they’re owned by a parent company that tests on animals.
 Supporting a brand that’s 100% is best, and purchasing from brands owned by a parent company that tests on animals has pros and cons.

 - List of Companies That DO Test on Animals